-Ellen Bennett's Los Angeles taco tour
+These may be the best tacos in L.A.

 Salazar, 2490 Fletcher Dr, Los Angeles, CA 90039, no phone

-Mariscos Jalisco
+Mariscos El Hermano

 Ellen Bennett tucks in at Mariscos Jalisco.